carloartieri/8bit_raspi_pixel_art_display/README.md

 ## Changelog (last 3)

+**2018.08.23**

+- Added a description of how to launch Jupyter to the README file.
+- Added an Jupyter notebook `development_examples.ipynb` containing descriptions and examples of how to create and draw sprites.
+Animation descriptions to follow.

 **2018.08.19**

 - Added *LifeForce* animation routine with Vic Viper and Lord British ships and two backgrounds from area 1.